 In our usage, Realme buds lasted 3 hours and sometimes they even lasted longer.
 The case is a wireless charging case which is amazing at this price.
 You can charge it with the new 10W wireless charger from Realme or any other wireless charge.
 The Airpods with the with the wireless charging case cost 20K so Realme is really good.

 Now. if you don’t use wireless chargers you can charge its case using USB-C.

 That was everything about the new Realme buds air.
 And at Rs.
 3,999 these are some really feature-packed truly wireless earbuds.
 Yes, it looks similar to Airpods but you’ll find it attractive and with features like wear detection, touch controls, gaming mode for low latency and wireless charging case with USB-C which is awesome.

 How does it go against the JBL C100TWS?
 Find Out!

-Well, they are not perfect You may take some time to get used to touch controls.
+Well, they are not perfect, and you may take some time to get used to the touch controls.
 Voice quality on calls is still a question.
 But if you look at the price, the Realme Buds Air is pure value for money.

 So what do you think about it?
 Tell us in the comment section below..
 Also, do share this post with your friends whom you think will like Realme Buds.